Skip to main content

 • International Education Standards

-The CPA Regulation, along with SOCPA’s internal regulations, specify initial and continuing professional development (IPD and CPD, respectively) requirements, and outline the areas of responsibility of other entities involved in regulation which includes the Ministry of Higher Education.
-While the Ministry of Higher Education sets the accountancy degree criteria, the Saudi Organization for Certified Public Accountants (SOCPA) establishes and provides professional examinations as well as the accountancy education program that is needed.
+The Law of the Profession of Accounting and Auditing Royal Decree No. M/59 March 11, 2021 Regulation, along with SOCPA’s internal regulations, specify initial and continuing professional development (IPD and CPD, respectively) requirements, and outline the areas of responsibility of other entities involved in regulation which includes the Ministry of Education.
+While the Ministry of Education sets the accountancy degree criteria, the Saudi Organization for Chartered and Professional Accountants (SOCPA) establishes and provides professional examinations as well as the accountancy education program that is needed.

-In order to obtain the CPA designation, the law stipulates that individuals are required to be Saudi nationals; have at least a bachelor’s level degree in accounting or equivalent (as determined by the Ministry of Higher Education); fulfill practical experience requirements; and become members of SOCPA.
-CPAs are required to complete a CPD requirement of 20 CPD units (60 hours) every year.
-CPAs may obtain an audit license from the Ministry of Commerce, which is also the entity responsible for maintaining the audit registry.
+To obtain the CPA designation, the law stipulates that individuals are required to be Saudi nationals; have at least a bachelor’s level degree in accounting or equivalent (as determined by the Ministry of Education); fulfill practical experience requirements; and become members of SOCPA after passing the professional examinations and accountancy education program.
+CPAs are required to complete a CPD requirement of 120 CPD hours every three years, minimum 20 CPD hours a year.

 In 2022, with input from IFAC, SOCPA launched a model accountancy education curriculum for universities in Saudi Arabia in line with 2019 IES.